CSE110-Stuff/Github-User-Page/index.md

 - [ ] Improve communication skills
 - [ ] Learn to work better in a team environment
 - [ ] Work on human skills to better myself
+- [ ] Learn about the Software Engineering industry

 **Hobbies:**
   - Video Games: :video_game: